DevExpress-Examples/out-of-maintenance-aspxpivotgrid-how-to-highlight-field-and-data-cells-corresponding-the-hovered-cel/Readme.md

 ## Overview

-[ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) does not support this functionality out of the box.
-It is possible to implement such functionality using [jQuery](https://jquery.com/).
+You cannot highlight cells that correspond to the hovered cell in [ASPxPivotGrid](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid) out of the box.
+The example shows how to use  [jQuery](https://jquery.com/) to implement this functionality.

-To do it, follow the steps below:
 1. Handle the [`ASPxPivotGrid.HtmlCellPrepared`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPivotGrid.ASPxPivotGrid.HtmlCellPrepared) event to add CSS classes that contain rows and column indexes to data cells:
 ```csharp
 protected void pivotGrid_HtmlCellPrepared(object sender, DevExpress.Web.ASPxPivotGrid.PivotHtmlCellPreparedEventArgs e)